Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/screen-capture-live-stream.md

 The stream stops when you select another row in the list, close the window, or disconnect the device.
 Selecting a different device restarts the stream against the newly selected one.

-The device only sends a frame when its screen changes, so **Frame rate** in the [Live view details](screen-capture-window-reference.md#live-view-details) drops to almost nothing while the device shows a still screen.
+The device only sends a frame when its screen changes, so **Frame Rate** in the [Live view details](screen-capture-window-reference.md#live-view-details) drops to almost nothing while the device shows a still screen.
 This is expected: the last frame stays on display.

 If the stream stops on its own, for example because the device restarted, right-click the **Live** row and select **Reconnect**.